Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 Enthusiasm is one of the most powerful engines of success.
 When you do a thing, do it with all your might.
 Put your whole soul into it.
 Stamp it with your own personality.
 Be active, energetic, enthusiastic and faithful, and you will accomplish your objective.
 Nothing great was ever achieved without enthusiasm.Ralph Waldo Emerson

-Engagement is the Difference Between the Bright and Dark Side of Workaholism Put simply, a little bit of meaningless work is a lot worse for you than a great deal of meaningful work.
+A little bit of meaningless work is a lot worse for you than a great deal of meaningful work.
 Work is just like a relationship: Spending one week on a job you hate is as dreadful as spending a week with a person you don’t like.
 But when you find the right job, or the right person, no amount of time is enough.
 Do what you love and you will love what you do, which will also make you love working harder and longer.
-And if you don’t love what you are doing right now, you should try something else—it is never too late for a career change.
-The only way to be truly successful is to follow your passions, find your mission, and learn how to embrace the work-life imbalance.
+And if you don’t love what you are doing right now, try something else—it is never too late for a career change.
+The only way to be truly successful is to follow your passion, find your mission, and learn how to embrace the work-life imbalance.
 The desire and interest trump even the worst boring things in the world.

 Is there anyone you’d like to see answer these same questions?

 +Seth Godin, he’s one of my favorite idol.
 Also, I’d be particularly interested to see how people in the Android rooting community do what they do.
 I’m just fascinated by people that are able to do all this work in their spare time and have jobs.